Gethe/klipper_config/README.md

 This config works by symlinking the config files into `~/printer_data/config`.
 Because of this, they will not be editable outside of the repo directory.
 The intent is that the "User" files are where on-the-fly tweaks happen in order to tune the printer.
 Once things settle in, those changes should be moved to the "Printer" files in the repo leaving the editable files mostly empty.

 ### User ###

 The only files editable from the web interface will be the printer.cfg and moonraker.conf files that are created during installation.
-These are created with just an `[include]` to their respective host files and a boilerplate SAVE_CONFIG section to ensure the command works out of the box.
+These are created with just an `[include]` to their respective "Printer" files and a boilerplate SAVE_CONFIG section to ensure the command works out of the box.

 ### Printer ###